 Degrees and Transfers

-If you want to get a bachelor's degree, Western Kentucky University has a completer degree in Social Work with courses offered either online or in Hardin County.
+If you want to get a bachelor's degree, Western Kentucky University (WKU) has a completer degree in Social Work with courses offered either online or in Hardin County.
 Lindsey Wilson College offers a completer bachelor's degree in Human Services and Counseling on ECTC's campus.

-- Associate in Arts to WKU Bachelor of Science in Social Work
+- Associate in Arts transfer degree to WKU Social Work, BSW degree

 - AAS+Associate in Arts to Lindsey Wilson College Bachelor of Arts in Human Services and Counseling